Saisri1994/Docker-/README.md

 EXPOSE 80: Informs Docker that the container will listen on the specified network ports at runtime.

-CMD ["nginx", "-g", "daemon off;"]: Specifies the command to run when the container starts.
-In this case, it runs Nginx in the foreground.

 Make sure to place the Dockerfile in the same directory as your index.html file.